alterNERDtive/VoiceAttack-profiles/docs/installing.md

 ![[VoiceAttack-edit-new-command.png]]

-You can name it anything you want but I recommend calling it “startup” or similar, and to deactivate the “when i say”checkbox in the command options to make sure you do not accidentally run it via voice.
+You can name it anything you want but I recommend calling it “startup” or similar, and to deactivate the “when I say” checkbox in the command options to make sure you do not accidentally run it via voice.

 ![[VoiceAttack-edit-startup.png]]